rosaguta/DIV-sound-doc/Writerside/topics/Learning Outcomes/1_Web_Application.md

 ## UX Testing

-For UX Testing I basically asked my friends for doing some actions on the website.
+For UX Testing, I basically asked my friends to do some actions on the website.
 I'll watch them perform some actions.